-To floss teeth if you have braces, feed the short end of the floss through the space between the main arch wire and the upper portion of the tooth closest to the gum.
+To floss teeth if you have braces, feed the short end of the floss through the space between the main archwire and the upper portion of the tooth closest to the gum.
 Use a gentle sawing motion to work the floss on each side of the two teeth the floss is between.
-Be careful not to pull with too much force around the arch wire.
-Begin brushing teeth by using a regular soft toothbrush.
+Be careful not to pull with too much force around the archwire.
+Begin brushing your teeth by using a regular soft toothbrush.
 Brush down from the top and then up from the bottom on each tooth with braces.
 Next, brush your teeth with a proxabrush or “Christmas tree” brush.
 This brush is specially designed for cleaning between two braces.
-Insert the brush down from the top and then up from the bottom between two braces.
+Insert the brush down from the top and then up from the bottom between two braces (away from gums).
 Use several strokes in each direction before moving on to the next space between two braces.
 Repeat the procedure until all teeth have been cleaned.

 Foods to Avoid While Wearing Braces

 While wearing braces, most foods can still be eaten if you cut them into small pieces that can be easily chewed.
 There are certain foods, however, that can break or loosen braces and should be avoided, such as: